 Admitted applicants should submit a deposit to reserve a place in the class.
 This deposit is credited to the student's account and is non-refundable after May 1 for the fall semester.
-The New Student Enrollment Guide, available online for admitted students, contains valuable information and important materials that will need to be reviewed carefully.
-There are several forms that must be filled out and returned to the appropriate university department prior to arrival for orientation.
+The New Students Tab on myLynn (my.lynn.edu) contains valuable information and important materials that will need to be reviewed carefully.
+There are several forms that must be filled out and returned to the appropriate university departments prior to arrival for orientation.
 If questions arise prior to their arrival on campus, students are encouraged to contact the appropriate offices at any time.